Studio Pro: Studio One Exchange

-Studio One Exchange (previously known as PreSonus Exchange when it was first released in January 2012, alongside version 2.0.4) is a service which allows registered Studio One users to exchange plug-in presets, MIDI files and other resources from directly within the application.
-The Studio One Browser allows users to explore, preview, download, and review items uploaded to this service by other users, as well as upload their own.
+Studio One Exchange (previously known as PreSonus Exchange when it was first released in January 2012, alongside version 2.0.4) is a service which allows registered users to exchange plug-in presets, MIDI files and other resources from directly within the application.
+The software's built-in Browser allows users to explore, preview, download, and review items uploaded to this service by other users, as well as upload their own.

 A re-designed version of Exchange, referred to as Exchange 2.0 was released as part of Studio One v4.6 on 10 December 2019.

 Reception

-Studio One has received mostly positive reviews since its initial release.
+Studio Pro has received mostly positive reviews since its initial release under the name of Studio One.
 Common areas of praise include rapid workflow, cost-effectiveness, and usability.

 Studio One won the Japanese V.G.P.
 (Visual Grand Prix) Gold award for three consecutive years, in 2011, 2012, and 2013.

 In 2012, readers of Resolution magazine named Studio One (version 2) as the Resolution Award winner in the DAW category.

 In 2013, Studio One (version 2.5) won a M.I.P.A.
 (Musikmesse International Press Awards) award in the "Best Recording Software" category.
 Other awards received in 2013 included the Visual Grand Prix Audio Excellence award (in the DAW category), the ProSoundWeb & Live Sound International, Readers’ Choice Award, and Audio Media's "Gear of the Year" award, and the C.I.F.
 (Customers in Focus) award from the music studio website DAWfreak.se.

 In 2016, Studio One (version 3) won Music and Sound Retailer's award for "Best Multitrack Recorder/Recording & Mixing Software of 2015" at NAMM.